Wild Carrot

 Daucus carota

-Cultivation: This species usually grows in locations with full sunlight, mesic to dry conditions, and a clay-loam soil that is not too acidic.
-However, it will also adapt to moist conditions and other kinds of soil.
-Wild Carrot is aggressive and can be difficult to destroy.
-It often survives mowing and hand-pulling ofplants by the rootstocks.
-This is because the deep taproot is difficult to remove and stores considerable energy to initiate new growth.
+Cultivation: The preference is full sunlight, mesic to dry conditions, and soil that contains either loam or clay-loam with a slightly acidic to alkaline pH.
+However, Wild Carrot will also adapt to partial sun, moist conditions, and other kinds of soil.
+This plant can spread aggressively in some situations and it can be difficult to destroy, often surviving occasional mowing and hand-pulling.
+The deep taproot makes this plant difficult to remove and it is able to store considerable energy to initiate new growth.

-Range & Habitat: Wild Carrot is a very common plant that occurs in every county of Illinois (see Distribution Map).
-It is adventive from Europe and has existed in the United States for quite some time.
-Habitats include thickets, degraded prairies or meadows, areas along railroads and roadsides, lawns, pastures, abandoned fields, fence rows, vacant lots, junk yards, and other waste areas.
-Fire is not very effective in removing this plant from natural habitats, where it can be moderately invasive.
+Range & Habitat: The non-native Wild Carrot is a very common plant that occurs in every county of Illinois (see Distribution Map).
+It was introduced into the United States from Europe.
+Habitats include overgrown thickets, degraded prairies, weedy meadows, areas along railroads, grassy roadsides, lawns, pastures, abandoned fields, fence rows, vacant lots, junk yards, and other waste areas.
+Fire is not very effective in removing this plant from natural areas, however it tends to decline spontaneously in such areas when there is an absence of disturbance.

 Photographic Location: A weedy meadow at Judge Webber Park in Urbana, Illinois.

-Comments: Wild Carrot is an ubiquitous plant that most people can recognize.
-It is possible, however, to confuse this introduced species with other white-flowered members of the Carrot family.
-Wild Carrot doesn't begin blooming until mid-summer and usually occurs in mesic to dry areas, rather than wetlands.
-The presence of a single reddish purple flower in the middle of the compound umbel is a distinctive characteristic, although it is not always present.
-There is a similar native species, Daucus pusillus (Small Wild Carrot), that occurs in two counties of southern Illinois.
-The primary bracts of the compound flowers for this species are double pinnate, whereas the primary bracts of the introduced species are single pinnate.
-Wild Carrot is an important source of the natural food dye, carotene, and for this reason has commercial importance.
-According to most authorities, it is the source of the cultivated carrot.
+Comments: Wild Carrot is an ubiquitous plant that many people can recognize.
+It is possible, however, to confuse this introduced species with other white-flowered members of the Carrot family (there are many).
+Wild Carrot doesn't begin to bloom until mid-summer and usually occurs in mesic to dry areas, rather than wetlands.
+The presence of a single reddish purple flower in the middle of a compound umbel is a distinctive characteristic, although it is not always present.
+Unlike many other species in the Carrot family, the fruits of Wild Carrot are very bristly and reddish while they are immature.
+There is a similar species, Small Wild Carrot (Daucus pusillus), that occurs in two counties of southern Illinois.
+This latter species may be either native or adventive from the southwest.
+In addition to being a somewhat smaller and more hairy plant, the floral bracts underneath the compound umbels of Small Wild Carrot are more leafy in appearance than those of the introduced Wild Carrot.
+While the flowers of Wild Carrot have reddish ovaries that are white on top, the flowers of Small Wild Carrot have ovaries that are greenish throughout.
+According to most authorities, Wild Carrot is the source of the cultivated carrot.
+While the most poplar form of cultivated carrot has orange taproots, some older forms of cultivated carrot have reddish purple or white taproots.
+Another common name of Daucus carota is Queen Anne's Lace.